 Arrange students into groups of 3 for a brief discussion.
 Instruct students that each student will have 1-minute to do all talking, the other students will only listen for the first minute.

 Explain why this is an important skill in life.

 The second minute is time for other students to ask a key question or provide insight.

 Take turns so that each student has time to share one life skill.
 If time permits, students may share more, but focus on one life skill at a time, the reasons why it is important in life and how it is useful, so that students fully understand the specific life skill.

 To end the discussion and transition to reading the article, ask for a volunteer to write the top 3 list from each group on a whiteboard or paper for reference after the reading.

 4. Read (5 minutes)

 Read aloud the article, “Top 7 things you should know before leaving high school.”
-Teacher reads first paragraph and then asks for student volunteers to read remaining article aloud.
+Teacher reads the first paragraph and then asks for student volunteers to read the remaining article aloud.
 If time permits, pause to discuss points that catch the attention of students.